- Encountering the PS4 extended storage error implies that you won't be able to use that external HDD with your console.

 - Re-connect it and check if the moved file is corrupted/damaged.

-If your PS4 extended storage is corrupted, then it is safe to assume that the storage device has more serious issues.
+If your PS4 extended storage is corrupted, it is safe to assume that the storage device has more serious issues.

 5. Initialize the external storage drive